kontang5/Data-Structure-in-C/README.md

 make test

 # Run a single test
-make atest TEST_NAME=test_target
+make atest TEST_NAME=target
 ```
-> Replace target with the name of the test you want
+> Replace the target with the name of the test you want

 4. Clean build artifacts